Aug. 26, 2019 Arts Journal article by Diane Ragsdale is entitled “The Changing Face of Arts Engagement: My remarks at the Stratford Festival Forum”

 Some minutes of Stratford parks board meetings, at which Orr and other residents spoke for and against the construction of the Festival Theatre within the Stratford park system, have disappeared long ago, according to what appears to be a reliable account that I have been reading.

-I’ve also been reading that Orr was consistently involved, over many decades, in preservation of historical records of every description related to the European settler history of Stratford and Southwestern Ontario.
-Circumstantial evidence suggests that he may possibly have had a role in the disappearance of the aforementioned parks board minutes.
+I’ve also been reading that Orr was consistently involved, over many decades, in preservation of historical records of every description related to the settler colonial history of Stratford and Southwestern Ontario.
+Circumstantial evidence suggests that he may possibly have had a role in the disappearance of the parks board minutes.
+In the absence of evidence, no definitive statement can be made.

 Southwestern Ontario land use